hypercharge/hypercharge-php/README.md

 The following example is more complex.

-1.) create a WPF session.
+- create a WPF session.
-2.) redirect customer browser to WPF url provided
+- redirect customer browser to WPF url provided
-3.) customer submits WPF and is redirected to return_success_url you provided.
+- customer submits WPF and is redirected to return_success_url you provided.
-    In the mean time hypercharge notifies your backend of the calling notification_url, providing the payment status.
+    In the mean time hypercharge notifies your backend by calling `notification_url`, providing the payment status.

 ```php
 try {